mattdaw/SwiftBoard/README.md

 SwiftBoard
 ==========

 This is a personal project that I started so I could learn (and form an educated opinion about) Swift.
-I chose to re-implement the UI from iOS' SpringBoard.app because I admire the design, and it's a more complex and stateful UI than I had attempted on iOS.
+I chose to re-implement parts of the UI from iOS' SpringBoard.app because I admire the design, and it's a more complex and stateful UI than I had attempted on iOS.
 It has turned out to be a bigger project than I expected, so there's some missing features and plenty of room for improvement in the code.
 But I'm still having fun, so I'm going to keep at it!

 Click on the image below for a quick YouTube screencast: